epfl-ada/ada-2022-project-addaxx/README.md

 **Step 5: Slice the analysis over time** <br>
 Perform a time analysis where we slice our network to only observe nodes and edges prior to the chosen year.
 For each community, how did it evolve over time?
+For a certain time slice , we observe only the actors who played roles until that time and observe how the feature distribution in communities evolve .
+We expected for example to see more women playing in movies as years go by.

 **Step 6: Make a beautiful story out of our findings**